carlosjgsousa/carlosjgsousa.github.io/_posts/2019-06-02-does-your-design-team-have-a-design-process.markdown

 ---
 layout: post
-title:  "Does your design team have a design process?"
+title:  "Does your design team have a design process? – Carlos Sousa Product Designer"
 categories: blog
 excerpt: "Over the years the word design has morphed into many things but its underlying meaning is still the same, function over form."
 description: Over the years the word design has morphed into many things but its underlying meaning is still the same, function over form.